sercankulcu/sercankulcu.github.io/_thoughts/what-do-we-mean-when-we-call-someone-beautiful.md

 ---
 title: "What Do We Mean When We Call Someone Beautiful?"
 date: 2025-08-29
+description: "Beauty is not a single property; it is a mixture of perception, attention, memory, desire, and meaning."
 tags:
   - beauty
   - attraction
   - aesthetics
   - philosophy
   - perception
 ---

 Why do we find one person beautiful and remain almost indifferent to another person who may be equally beautiful by ordinary standards?